 Many, if not most other easels require you to separately move all three trays

 each time you want to adjust your canvas.
 Adding insult to injury, they also jamb or

 stick, have to be jiggled, or come slamming down if you forget to hold on to the right

 Second: The entire carriage assembly is externally counterbalanced.
 This

 means that your canvas almost floats, regardless of weight, and can be moved up or

-down with a fingertip.
+down with your fingertips.

 These two qualities are so wonderful to have!
 I really believe you'll wonder how